 If you want to stream, torrent, or game from anywhere online, you’ll want to upgrade to Hola’s premium service where you can take advantage of the fast speeds and unblocking capability.

 Overall, it’s not a bad result for Hola VPN if you just want to access content in the short term.

 If you frequently travel to geo-restricted countries like China, you understand all too well the struggles of finding a solid VPN to bypass censorship.
 And, while Hola VPN is great for unblocking websites, the P2P nature of its free service is concerning; after all, you’re letting other people use your internet connection, whether that be local users, or via Luminati.

 One bonus is that their software is free to use, helping some people to bypass firewalls by accessing local versions of websites, be it for news or social media.
 It’s not bad for a quick fix.

-We’d prefer to see that no data is collected at all to avoid the possibility of your information being compromised.
-However, with a free plan, you can’t get it all.
+We’d prefer to see that no data is collected to avoid the possibility of your information being compromised.
+However, with a free plan, you can’t have it all.

 Its premium plan does come better equipped with advanced encryption and security measures that make it more reliable for obfuscating firewalls.

 Platforms & Devices

 Hola VPN is available on a variety of different platforms and devices, with an emphasis on browser versions for freemium users.
 Linux support is nowhere to be seen, but they do offer Windows, Android, and iOS apps.